MillionthOdin16/atlas-for-rust/README.md

 - Supports "Pairing" with Rust Servers from the in game menu
 - Supports adding Rust servers manually without using the in game pairing menu
     - Useful if you run your own server and have access to server files

-## Features to Implement

-- Map
-    - Add custom markers with colour and name to the map
-- Smart Devices
-    - Pair with Smart Devices
-    - View list of Smart Devices per server
-    - User could place custom markers on map showing where Smart Alarms are triggered
-- Atlas Auto Updater, currently users will need to update manually from GitHub releases

 ## How to Install